The Summit at Snoqualmie: History

 The territory of Alpental ski area was first owned through mining claims by early prospectors of the valley.
 Bob Mickelson and some friends bought options on the mining claims around 1960 with plans to develop a ski area on Denny Mountain and a community in the lower area.
 To help out with their plan, they enlisted Warren Miller to produce a promotional video simply titled "Alpental".
 To gain access to the area, they had to reach agreement with the Sahalie Ski Club to allow a road through their property.
 Alpental ski area agreed to maintain this section of road at their cost for the Sahalie group in exchange for this access for 99 years.

-The ski area opened for the 1967-68 season with 3 chairlifts, then called Eins (1), Zwei (2), Drei (3), and 5 rope tows, had night skiing from the beginning, and was closed on Mondays.
+The ski area opened for the 1967–68 season with 3 chairlifts, then called Eins (1), Zwei (2), Drei (3), and 5 rope tows, had night skiing from the beginning, and was closed on Mondays.
 In 1970, the beginner lift, St. Bernard, was installed along with a platter pull that can be accessed via the Drei lift.
-In 1979, the ski area was sold to Westours (an Alaska tour operator), who gave the lifts real names, Meister (Master), Edelweiss, and Sessel (Chair), and named the rope tows by German numbers, similar to the chairlifts’ old names.
+In 1979, the ski area was sold to Westours (an Alaska tour operator), who gave the lifts real names, Meister (Master), Edelweiss, and Sessel (chair), and named the rope tows by German numbers, similar to the chairlifts’ old names.
 Then, in 1984 Westours sold the resort to Ski Lifts, Inc..

-In 1984, Debbie Armstrong, a local skier, won the Winter Olympics, which made the summit rename the Meister lift and the Sessel Piste (Chair Slope) Trail into Debbie’s Gold.
+In 1984, Debbie Armstrong, a local skier, won the Winter Olympics, which made the summit rename the Meister lift and the Sessel Piste (Chair Slope) Trail into Debbie's Gold.
+The Debbie's Gold lift was replaced with a high-speed quad called Armstrong Express in 1998.

+In 2023, the Sessel triple was completed and has been open since the 2023-2024 season.
+The following year, another triple, Internationale, was completed.
+It opened for the 2024-2025 season in December 2024 and had a mechanical issue shortly after it opened.
+The two-seat, 1,100 ft Edelweiss chair will be replaced by a triple-seat chair and is scheduled to open for the 2025-2026 season.